 - A. All applicants for a license/permit must allow an on-site inspection by State and/or Federal Wildlife personnel of the facilities and equipment where the raptor(s) will be housed.
-The on-site inspection requirements may be waived for an applicant whose raptor(s) is/are not housed in Rhode Island but the applicant must provide a valid license/permit allowing the raptor(s) to be housed in the other State, or a signed affidavit from the applicant stating that no such requirement exists. - B. Any person holding a falconry license/permit shall allow Department employees to enter his or her premises with prior notice at any reasonable hour, and in the presence of the licensee/permittee, to inspect mews or other raptor housing facilities and raptors possessed by the licensee/permittee, or to inspect, audit, or copy any license/permit, book, or record(s) required to be kept by these or Federal regulations pertaining to falconry. - C. This rule shall not preclude inspection of facilities without notice for suspected violations. - D. Re-inspection of facilities may be required of facilities of a falconer whose license has lapsed for more than two years. - E. The Facilities Inspection fee only applies to the initial inspection, re-inspections, or after significant upgrades to the facilities are made.
-It does not apply to routine inspections carried out by the Director or the Director's designee.
+The on-site inspection requirements may be waived for an applicant whose raptor(s) is/are not housed in Rhode Island but the applicant must provide a valid license/permit allowing the raptor(s) to be housed in the other State, or a signed affidavit from the applicant stating that no such requirement exists. - B. Any person holding a falconry license/permit shall allow Department employees to enter his or her premises with prior notice at any reasonable hour, and in the presence of the licensee/permittee, to inspect mews or other raptor housing

+- facilities and raptors possessed by the licensee/permittee, or to inspect, audit, or copy any license/permit, book, or record(s) required to be kept by these or Federal regulations pertaining to falconry. - C. This rule shall not preclude inspection of facilities without notice for suspected violations. - D. Re-inspection of facilities may be required of facilities of a falconer whose license has lapsed for more than two (2) years.